jimburton/hordle/README.md

       & guess     .~ b'
 ```

-This simple greedy backtracking algorithm isn't fast, but it can guess
+This simple greedy backtracking algorithm is a form of MiniMax.
+It
-any word in the 2300 list of Wordle words in less than 4 guesses on
+isn't fast, but it can "guess" any word in the 2300 list of Wordle
-average.
+words in less than 3 "guesses" on average.
+However, the algorithm
+looks ahead by making all possible guesses for the current knowledge,
+then picking the best of those guesses, so in fairness you'd have to
+say it makes many more guesses than are recorded as actual
+attempts.
+Thus, it can't be compared directly to those algorithms that
+pick the next guess without first applying it to see what
+happens.
+There are sound mathematical reasons to believe no such
+algorithm could do better than an average of three guesses, and the
+best are at about 3.4.

 Finally, we write a QuickCheck test which checks that the solver works.
 Run it with `cabal run test-hordle`.